VirtusLab/git-machete-intellij-plugin/README.md

 ### Push

-After a rebase, you might want to push rebased branch to remote.
+After a rebase, you might want to push the rebased branch to the remote.
-To do this, right-click on the branch you want to push and select `Push (Current) Branch` from context menu.
+Right-click on the given branch and select `Push (Current) Branch` from context menu.
 Push dialog will appear with proper push button (regular push or force push) depending on which of them is needed.
-Basically, we need force push in case when we rebased our branch, because in this case parent of the first commit that we want to push (that is one of `new base` commits) is not the last commit of pushed branch in a remote repository, so git won't let us do regular push.
+Basically, we need force push in case when we rebased our branch, because local and remote branch diverged from each other (they have different commits), so git won't let us do regular push.

 ![](docs/push.gif)